Shelby Harris: Oakland Raiders

-Harris was selected by the Oakland Raiders in the seventh round of the 2014 NFL Draft with the 235th overall pick.
+Harris was selected by the Oakland Raiders in the seventh round of the 2014 NFL draft with the 235th overall pick.
 On May 20, 2014, he signed his contract with the Raiders.
-On September 18, 2014, Harris was waived.
-On September 20, 2014, he was signed to the Raiders' practice squad.
-On December 24, 2014, he was elevated to the active roster.
+On September 18, Harris was waived.
+On September 20, he was signed to the Raiders' practice squad.
+On December 24, he was elevated to the active roster.
 On September 5, 2015, he was waived.
-On September 9, 2015, Harris was re-signed to the practice squad.
-On October 24, 2015, he was elevated to the active roster.
-On October 31, 2015, he was waived again.
-On November 3, 2015, Harris was re-signed to the practice squad.
-On November 19, 2015, he was elevated to the active roster again.
+On September 9, Harris was re-signed to the practice squad.
+On October 24, he was elevated to the active roster.
+On October 31, he was waived again.
+On November 3, Harris was re-signed to the practice squad.
+On November 19, he was elevated to the active roster again.
 On May 16, 2016, Harris was released by the Raiders.

 New York Jets

-On June 1, 2016, Harris was signed by the Jets.
-On August 28, 2016, he was waived by the Jets.
+On June 1, 2016, Harris was signed by the New York Jets.
+On August 28, Harris was waived by the Jets.

 Dallas Cowboys

-On December 22, 2016, Harris was signed to the Cowboys' practice squad.
+On December 22, 2016, Harris was signed to the Dallas Cowboys' practice squad.
 He was released on January 10, 2017.

 Denver Broncos

-On January 25, 2017, Harris signed a reserve/future contract with the Broncos.
-On September 11, 2017, on Monday Night Football Harris saved the game for the Broncos with a late-game block of a field goal by Los Angeles Chargers rookie Younghoe Koo.
+On January 25, 2017, Harris signed a reserve/future contract with the Denver Broncos.
+On September 11, on Monday Night Football Harris saved the game for the Broncos with a late-game block of a field goal by Los Angeles Chargers rookie Younghoe Koo.
 Harris went on to have the most productive season of his career, recording 34 tackles, 3 passes defended, and 5.5 sacks, the last of which was good for second on the team behind teammate Von Miller.

 On November 25, 2018, Harris recorded his first career interception.
 Harris intercepted Ben Roethlisberger in the endzone to prevent a would-be game-tying touchdown and seal an upset win for the Broncos.

 On March 7, 2019, the Broncos placed a second-round restricted free agent tender on Harris.

 In week 11 against the Minnesota Vikings, Harris sacked Kirk Cousins 3 times, one of which was a strip sack which was recovered by teammate A.J.
 Johnson in the 27–23 loss.
 In the final game of the season against the Oakland Raiders, he preserved the Broncos' 16–15 victory by knocking down Derek Carr's pass on what would have been the game-winning two-point conversion.

 On April 2, 2020, the Broncos re-signed Harris to a one-year, $3.25 million contract.
 He was placed on the reserve/COVID-19 list by the team on November 4, 2020, and activated on December 2.
 On December 31, 2020, Harris was placed on injured reserve.
 He started 11 games in 2020, recording 32 tackles, 2.5 sacks, one forced fumble, and seven pass deflections, which tied for the league lead for defensive lineman.

 On March 15, 2021, Harris signed a three-year, $27 million contract extension with the Broncos.